Azure/azure-sdk-for-rust/sdk/eventhubs/azure_messaging_eventhubs/README.md

 [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/) is a big data streaming platform and event ingestion service from Microsoft.
 For more information about Event Hubs see: [link](https://docs.microsoft.com/azure/event-hubs/event-hubs-about).

-Use the client library `` in your application to:
+Use the client library `azure_messaging_eventhubs` in your application to:

 -   Send events to an event hub.
 -   Consume events from an event hub.